Vittorio Arrigoni: Political views

 Arrigoni was described as having a "fervent commitment to the Palestinian cause."
 Arrigoni described four Palestinians who died in a tunnel under the Gaza-Egypt border as "martyrs".
 One of his last posts on Guerrilla Radio, which he wrote hours before he was kidnapped and killed, praised Palestinian efforts to smuggle goods into Gaza via tunnels as an "invisible battle for survival."

-Arrigoni criticised Muslim extremists for trying to impose a hardline version of Islam in Gaza.
 In an interview with the newspaper PeaceReporter, he said: "Personally, as an activist for human rights, I don't like Hamas at all.
 I have something to say to them too: they have deeply limited human rights since they have won the elections."

 In his website, Guerrilla Radio, and Facebook page, Arrigoni described the government of Israel as one of the worst apartheid regimes in the world.
 He said the Israeli blockade on Gaza was criminal and villainous.

 Kidnapping and death

 Arrigoni was kidnapped on 14 April 2011.
 In a video posted on YouTube in which they identified themselves as belonging to a previously unknown group, "The Brigade of the Gallant Companion of the Prophet Mohammed bin Muslima," Arrigoni was blindfolded with blood seen around his right eye.
 The captors demanded the release of their leader Hisham Al-Saedni (aka Abu al-Walid al-Maqdisi), the head of the so-called Jahafil at-Tawhid wa al-Jihad fi Falastin, the local al-Qaeda branch in Gaza, who was imprisoned by the de facto government in Gaza on 2 March 2011, as a ransom and threatened Arrigoni's killing if a 30-hour deadline was not met.
 The captors accused Arrigoni of "spreading corruption" and his home country Italy as an "infidel state."